Foundational Reading · 67 Terms · Reviewed June 2026

 # Sovereign AI AI operated under a specific jurisdiction's legal, infrastructure, and data-residency requirements.

 Sovereign AI is the practical answer to “our data cannot leave the country / cannot leave our control.”
 It usually combines on-prem or sovereign-cloud deployment, private retrieval, and approved local or jurisdiction-bound models.
-See Sovereign AI with VDF AI.
+See the AI Agent Security & Data Sovereignty pillar for the zero-trust architecture, and Sovereign AI with VDF AI for the product perspective.

 T